 Full-time or residential students are required to have adequate medical insurance coverage for off-campus services such as hospitalization.
-You are automatically enrolled in the the Columbia Student Medical Insurance Platinum Plan 90.
+You are automatically enrolled in the the Columbia Student Medical Insurance Platinum Plan.
 If you have adequate insurance coverage outside of Columbia, you may request a waiver by showing proof of coverage.
-Alternatively, you may upgrade the Columbia insurance plan to the Comprehensive level, or add a dependent to be covered.
+You may also add a dependent to be covered.
 International students are required to enroll in the Columbia insurance plan and may not waive.

 The fall insurance charge covers students from August 15th-December 31st to provide 12 months of required coverage.
 The spring insurance charge covers students from January 1st-August 14th.
 If you attend in the spring semester and are enrolled in the Columbia Insurance Plan, you will be required to pay for the full spring insurance charge.
 Students may not waive this charge or receive a prorated rate due to graduation or non-enrollment during the summer semester.

 Additional questions about the insurance requirement or the student insurance plan may be directed to the Insurance Office by email at email@example.com or by phone at (212) 854-3286.
 Students who waive out of the Columbia Medical Insurance plan may have reduced loan eligibility.
 Please contact our office if you have any further questions.

 If you are a full-time or residential student, you are automatically enrolled in the Columbia Health Program, providing extensive on-campus services and support, for which you will be charged the Columbia Health Program Fee.
 This is a mandatory university fee regardless of your medical insurance provider.